mna/luaprecomp/README.md

 code of `require`d modules will not be seen until it is re-compiled to bytecode, while inserting it *after* means that the pre-compiled version will never be used if the source code is available).

+This works "recursively", so to speak, in that if a pre-compiled module requires another module, it too will support loading from a pre-compiled file if available, and so on.

 ## Install

 Via LuaRocks: